Central European Institute Promotions

 In July 2017, Gedeon Werner was appointed the first full-time chair.
 Werner has extensive experience working for the U.S. government, NGOs, foundations, academia in both the U.S. and Poland, and in the business world.
 Prior to joining Quinnipiac University, Werner served as the president of a private Polish asset management company with business interests in commercial and residential real estate, pharmaceuticals and airline catering.
 Before joining the business world, he spent over 15 years in international higher education where, among other jobs, he worked with the Robert H. Smith School of Business at the University of Maryland as the executive director of the Polish-American Management Center at the University of Lodz in Lodz, Poland.
 While in Lodz, he led the university’s efforts to internationalize business management curricula, established academic partnerships and launched new academic units and programs.

-Assistant Director, Central European Institute
+Director of Operations, Central European Institute

 Before joining the Central European Institute in 2012, Hanna Hejmowski worked at Hitachi Capital and Yale University.
 Hejmowski spent her childhood in Poland and immigrated with her family to the United States in 2000.
 Shortly afterward, she enrolled at Quinnipiac University, graduating in 2006 with a bachelor's degree in international business and a minor in European Union studies.
 In 2016, she earned a master's degree in organizational leadership.
 Her unique background and special ties with Poland have helped establish and expand various programs and initiatives with Poland since the launch of the Novak Family Polish Chair in 2014.